An In-depth Walkthrough of GRPO in NeMo RL#

 To enable the importance sampling correction, set the config use_importance_sampling_correction=True in the ClippedPGLossConfig.
 By default, we set this config to False to align with standard GRPO.

+This feature is controlled by the parameters wandb_name and tb_name.
 We track a few metrics during training for scientific experimentation and to validate correctness as the run progresses.

-Multiplicative Token Probability Error (token_mult_prob_error)#
+Multiplicative Token Probability Error#

 \[ \text{token-mult-prob-error} = \frac{1}{n}\sum_{i=1}^{n\text{(tokens)}}\exp\left(\left\|\text{log-train-fwk}_i - \text{logprobs-inference-fwk}_i\right\|\right) \]